MicrosoftDocs/windows-ai-docs/docs/windows-ml/convert-model-winmltools.md

 winmltools.save_model(packed_model, 'quantized.onnx')
 ```

-Here is some information about the input parameters to `weight_pack`:
+Here is some information about the input parameters to `quantize`:

 - `per_channel`: If set to `True`, this will linearly quantize each channel for each initialized tensor in [n,c,h,w] format.
 By default, this parameter is set to `True`.
 - `nbits`: The number of bits to represent quantized values.
 Currently only 8 bits is supported.